Details

 When will I hear back if I have been selected as a participant in the Hackathon?

-You will be notified of acceptance by February 2nd.
+You will be notified of acceptance by Early February.

 What will happen on the day of the competition?